Executive Summary

 Key Findings

-The Normalization Dynamic
+The Normalization Dynamic (per V-Dem research)

 This normalization operates at both elite and mass levels.
 At the elite level, political leaders observe successful uses of violence in other contexts and adapt those methods to their own circumstances.
-At the mass level, citizens develop what researchers call "violence tolerance" - accepting increasingly aggressive state actions as normal parts of political competition rather than violations of democratic norms.
+At the mass level, citizens develop what researchers call "violence tolerance", accepting increasingly aggressive state actions as normal parts of political competition rather than violations of democratic norms.

 Nato Alliance Vulnerabilities